QED0711/wiki_learn/README.md

 Using these 'See Also' links as a sudo ground truth, I validate my recommendations by seeing how highly rated the 'See Also' links are.

 As a visual display, here we can see how my custom similarity_rank performs compared to other collected features.
+Here, I am using the topic, 'Random Forest', as the central node in my network.

 ![](https://github.com/QED0711/wiki_learn/blob/master/visuals/similarity_rank_chart.png?raw=true)